-- If possible, this option should be discussed with the parent during the pre-admission process.
-It normalises future conversations about home and kids and creates an opportunity for the parent to talk with their child about where, why and for how long Mum or Dad may be away. - If an item wasn't brought in on admission, suggesting this activity on the parent's arrival makes for an easy introduction to the menu.
-They may want to ask a trusted adult to bring in the item when they are visiting, or to send it in via priority mail. - Where possible, encourage the involvement of children.
-If the child can select an item/s for the parent to have with them whilst at the centre, it will reinforce their connectedness in spite of the separation. - As well, suggest the parent asks their child to look after an important item at home until they are reunited.
+- Discussing this option on the parent's arrival makes for an easy introduction to the Menu.
+It normalises future conversations about home and kids.
+It can also create the opportunity for a caregiver to reassure the child about where, why and for how long Mum or Dad may be away. - Following the guidance under the Pass on a Message menu item, staff can either contact the child's caregiver directly or support the parent to request a trusted adult to bring in the agreed item when they are visiting.
+Alternatively, the contact could send the item in via priority mail (make sure you provide them with the correct mailing address).
+Activating this option early will maximise its usefulness through the parent's stay. - Where possible, encourage the involvement of children.
+If the child can select an item/s for the parent to have with them during their stay, it will reinforce their connectedness in spite of the separation. - As well, suggest the parent asks their child to look after an important item at home until they are reunited.
 This provides a tangible reminder of the parent for the child and is particularly reassuring for younger children about their parent's return.
 This 'task' also helps to make the child feel important.

 Parents may have photos of their family on mobile devices (where these are allowed in the program).
 However, a physical item offers a sensory aspect that can provide comfort and a feeling of connection during absence.
+The parent can refer to it in ongoing communication with the child.